Safety Corp’s Redeem Pettaway on New Futures Post-COVID-19

 There’s been a public reckoning that the people who actually keep us safe are the janitors, sterilizers, and medical workers.
 Is this a feeling you have held for some time?

-You have a prolific art practice and have left the corporation in the recent past only to have COVID-19 bring back all these issues you were working with almost a half a decade ago.
+You have a prolific art practice and had left Safety Corp in the recent past, only to have COVID-19 bring back all these issues you were working with almost a half a decade ago.
 Can you tell us about how it was to function in the world of Tumblr six years ago, with a community which included #SafetyCore, #CleanCore, #SafetyGoth, #Antibacterial.
 The sheer amount of these images is staggering.

-With the rumored resurfacing of post-internet art projects — including Brad Troemel’s, “The Jogging,” Ryder Ripps desire to reopen “Dump.fm.” and Jon Rafman’s reawakening of “9 eyes” — what’s your take on where internet culture left off and where it might pick up post-COVID-19?
+With the rumored resurfacing of several post-internet art projects—including Brad Troemel’s “The Jogging,” Ryder Ripps desire to reopen “Dump.fm.,” and Jon Rafman’s reawakening of “9 eyes”—what’s your take on where internet culture left off and where it might pick up post-COVID-19?

 I think internet culture is transforming into something more collaborative.
 For the past ten years, which witnessed the onset of social media and institutionalization of individuality, most of us have navigated the net as protagonists in our own narratives.
 Especially for those of us finding our voices, in spite of being silenced in other spaces.
 And since many of us have established ourselves through these networks, I think it’s necessary to rebuild net communities with the mindset of growing systems of care that have real-life results.
 A great example of this is Rafia Santana’s past work with Grubhub to provide those in need with meals through collective funding.
 Another example would be the Black Mama Bail Out Project, a grassroots organization that helps pay cash bail for those who aren’t able.

-When Topical Cream first reached out to work with you, you were operating as an anonymous entity, the only communication came from the email address email@example.com which always signed off with “Stay Safe.”
+When Topical Cream first reached out to work with you, you were operating as an anonymous entity, the only communication came from the email address email@example.com, which always signed off with “Stay Safe.”
 But one day that stopped, and we received a message that you were ready to speak with us, directly.
-What made you open to and get to know you as Redeem?
+What made you open to us getting to know you as Redeem?

 When I knew that my project was complete, that’s when I wanted to open up.
 My practice was beginning to take a more physical form and I was moving in the direction of video, printmaking, and painting, and it didn’t feel natural for these mediums to have to compete.
 One day I stopped and made the decision to focus on the things that felt more natural to me, at that point I knew it was important to be fully realized in all areas of my work.